 - Media Lab (with Dr. Alexandra Brown and Huan Hsu)

 - Perspectives on Games

 In my academic work, I am primarily fascinated by the unique potential of new media platforms to challenge social and cultural norms and the new skills they instill in us.
 In my dissertation, I presented an overview of how Wikipedia challenges and engages with the two millennia old encyclopedic tradition of the West.
 My work on serial nature of knowledge in encyclopedias was featured in Serialization in Popular Culture by Routledge.

 I am also ever-curious about further investigating popular culture and media that excites me.
-I have presented several conference papers on comics and video games and a paper I co-wrote with my doctoral supervisor Joyce Goggin was included in a collection titled Imagining Global Amsterdam by the Amsterdam University Press.
+I have presented several conference papers on comics and video games and a chapter I co-wrote with my doctoral supervisor Joyce Goggin was included in a collection titled Imagining Global Amsterdam by the Amsterdam University Press.